 Clay roof tiles are known for their durability and aesthetics over other materials such as concrete.
-For period properties, handmade clay tiles are well worth the larger price tag that you’ll pay compared to machine-made alternatives.
-However, you’ll want to make sure your clay roof tiles are the best.
-Compromising on quality could be a costly mistake.
+For period properties, handmade clay tiles are well worth the investment when compared to machine-made alternatives.
+However, compromising on quality could be a costly mistake.
 So, we’ve compiled our top tips for checking the quality of your clay roof tiles.

 1. The sound test